 Instead of heating the burner, the pan atop it, and finally the food inside, an induction cooktop generates a magnetic field that transfers energy straight to the metal of the pan.
 Rather than spreading heat to the countertop or raising the ambient temperature in your kitchen, a portable unit keeps the heat where it should be.

-Once you’ve paired the right burner with the right cookware, you can use an induction burner for all sorts of stovetop cooking, from simmering, sauteing, and boiling to pressure cooking, sous vide, and canning.
+Once you’ve paired the right burner with the right cookware—magnetic stainless or carbon steel, standard and enameled cast iron, or cast aluminum with an induction-compatible base—you can use an induction burner for all sorts of stovetop cooking, from simmering, sautéing, and boiling to pressure cooking, sous vide, and canning.

 To help you narrow down your choices, here are the best induction burners.

 Max Burton 6450 Digital Induction Cooktop